Quantum theory for a total system including one internal measuring apparatus: R-observables of internal measuring apparatus

-First, we discuss the requirement of definiteness, with the help of the method discussed in Sec.~\ref{sect-external}.
-In view of the imaginary external observer, all measurable properties of the system $\R$ can be given by the reduced density matrix $\rho^{re}_{\R}(t) = \tr_{\E} |\Psi(t)\ra \la \Psi(t) |$.
+In view of the imaginary external observer, all measurable properties of the system $\R$ can be computed from the reduced density matrix $\rho^{re}_{\R}(t) = \tr_{\E} |\Psi(t)\ra \la \Psi(t) |$.
 Suppose, in view of the internal observer, the system $\R$ has a definite value of $\mu$ with certain probability within some time period.
 Then, for the consistency of the descriptions given by the two observers, $\rho^{re}_{\R}(t)$ must be block-diagonal with respect to the subspaces $\HH_{\R \mu}$, namely, $\Pm \rho^{re}_{\R}(t) \Pnn \propto \delta_{\mu \nu}$ for the same time period.
-This property of the reduced density matrix is usually referred to as decoherence induced by environment.
+This property of the reduced density matrix is usually referred to as decoherence induced by environment \cite{Zeh70,Zurek81,JZKGKS03,Zurek03,Schloss04}.

 More exactly, the consistency of the two descriptions discussed above requires that $\Pm \rho^{re}_{\R}(t) \Pnn \doteq 0$ for $\mu \ne \nu$.
 Here, $A\doteq B$ means $|A-B|\le \epsilon_x$ (or $\| A-B \| \le \epsilon_x$, or the like), where $\epsilon_x \ge 0$ is a small quantity such that its difference from zero generates no effect that may be tested by experiments.
 Thus, from the viewpoint of experimental test, $A \doteq B$ is effectively equivalent to $A=B$ \cite{footnote-small-e}.